Kenneth I. Kersch: Writings

 Kersch published a number of articles and books on American political and constitutional development, focusing on conservative views of the constitution.
 He won a number of awards for his writings, most notably from the American Political Science Association and the Supreme Court Historical Society.

 In 2000, Kersch won the APSA's Edward S. Corwin Award for the best doctoral dissertation in the field of public law for his dissertation, "Frames of Progress: The Political Imagination of Rights and Liberties in the United States Supreme Court."

 Constructing Civil Liberties: Discontinuities in the Development of American Constitutional Law, stemming from his dissertation, detailed how the growth of jurisprudence on constitutional civil liberties relating to the New Deal was able to strengthen the growth and legitimization of the country.
 This work earned him APSA's the J. David Greenstone Prize for the best book in history and politics in 2006.

 Kersch also receive the Hughes-Gossett Award from the Supreme Court Historical Society for his article, “The Gompers v.
 Bucks Stove Saga: A Constitutional Case Study in Dialogue, Resistance, and the Freedom of Speech," which was published in the Journal of Supreme Court History in 2006.

 His next book, Conservatives and the Constitution: Imagining Constitutional Restoration in the Heyday of American Liberalism, describes a challenge to the belief that constitutional conservatism that stemmed from Ronald Reagan's presidency has always been the same.
 Rather than being strictly originalist and anti-living constitution, Kersch argues that constitutional interpretation by pre-Reagan conservative academics had conflicting views influenced by differing schools of thought, which were dominated by a focus on conservative values rather than neutral legal theories.
 In 2020, Kersch received the APSA's C. Herman Pritchett Award for the best book on law and courts by a political scientist.

-Following Kersch's passing, a symposium would be held in his honor to discuss the influence of his work.
+Following Kersch's passing, a symposium was held in his honor to discuss the influence of his work.